 - Little turmeric

-- Handful of chopped coriander leaves along with stalks
+- 2 tablespoons coriander leaves along with stalks chopped finely

 - Salt as needed